caesarfeta/dot_com/story/gdb_modelling/gdb_modelling.md

 # Start Playing
 There are many different graph database packages out there in the wild.
-The one we'll be playing with is the Apache foundation's, Jena.
+The one we'll be playing with is the Apache Foundation's, Jena.
 Jena is the database itself.
+It employs the RDF XML standard.
-You interact with Jena through another bit of software, a server called Fuseki.
+You interact with Jena through, a server called Fuseki.
 The two come packaged together.
-The names sometimes get used interchangeably.
+The names sometimes sometimes are interchanged.

 # Install Jena-Fuseki
 I'm assuming you're using some flavor of Unix ( Linux or Mac OSX usually ) as your OS.

 * <a href="http://jena.apache.org/download/index.cgi">Go to the downloads page</a>
 * Click the binary distribution link "jena-fuseki-[version]-distribution.zip"
-* If you know Unix the commands below should make some sense.
+* If you know Unix the commands below should make sense.
 If it looks like gibberish find a friend to help.

 		mkdir -p /usr/local/fuseki
 		cp jena-fuseki-[version]-distribution.zip /usr/local/fuseki/